RetirementHow To Create Your Retirement Checklist

 What kind of retirement lifestyle do I/We want to live?

-Consider what you want to do during your retirement years whether it’s completing a bucket list, travelling, visiting relatives, etc.
+Consider what you want to do during your retirement, whether completing a bucket list, visiting relatives, etc.

-All of these cost money and travel insurance if you plan on leaving the province or country.
+All these cost money and travel insurance if you plan to leave the province or country.

-Find out from your insurance company how travel insurance will be affected by age or illness.
+Find out how travel insurance will be affected by age or illness from your insurance company.

 Should I create an asset inventory?